mytrout/Pipelines/Steps/Azure/readme.md

-How to seup the Azure Credentials for Github Actions usage
+# How to seup the Azure Credentials for Github Actions usage

-1. Open the Azure Portal - https://portal.azure.com
-2. Navigate to the Azure Active Directory within your subscription.
-3. Select "App Registrations" in the Manage section in the toolbar.
-4. Create a new application named "GITHUB_ACTIONS".
-5. Select the "Certificates and Secrets" option in the toolbar.
-6.
+Follow the instructions in https://github.com/Azure/actions-workflow-samples/blob/master/assets/create-secrets-for-GitHub-workflows.md to ensure that your Azure Secrets are updated when they begin to fail.